Skip to main content

 What are the risks?

-Customers could take longer to pay their invoices if they’re operating at lower levels, for example, when demand has fallen.
+Customers could take longer to pay their invoices if they’re operating at lower levels.
+For example, when demand has fallen.
 They may not be able to pay at all if they’re on the verge of closure but already have contracts with a recruitment agency.

-Thousands of businesses have gone bust in 2023 due to challenges such as higher costs, inflation, and falling sales.
-More firms are set to follow suit, particularly now that COVID-19 loans and support schemes have been phased out.
+More firms are set to follow suit.
+Particularly now that COVID-19 loans and support schemes have been phased out.
 This would impact the number of companies that need to use the services of a recruitment agency and should be a key consideration.4

 The Insolvency Service said there were 6,208 registered company insolvencies in England and Wales in the three months before the end of September, 2023.3